Azure/azure-sdk-for-js/sdk/servicebus/service-bus/test/README.md

 To test this project, make sure to first build it properly by following our [building instructions](https://github.com/Azure/azure-sdk-for-js/blob/master/CONTRIBUTING.md#building).
 Once the project is correctly built, you will be able to run the tests by following the [testing instructions](https://github.com/Azure/azure-sdk-for-js/blob/master/CONTRIBUTING.md#testing).

+The Azure Azure Service Bus client does not have any recorded tests and so, all the tests require an Azure Service Bus namespace to be set up beforehand.
+Follow the [Integration Testing with live services](https://github.com/Azure/azure-sdk-for-js/blob/master/CONTRIBUTING.md#integration-testing-with-live-services) instructions to automatically set up the required resources with the proper configuration.

+The live tests in this project will use the resources created from the [ARM template](https://github.com/Azure/azure-sdk-for-js/blob/master/sdk/servicebus/test-resources.json), which defines:

+- A standard [Azure Service Bus namespace](https://docs.microsoft.com/en-us/azure/service-bus-messaging/service-bus-messaging-overview#namespaces) with listen, manage and send authorization rules.
+- The role of owner to the account creating the resource.

-The environment variables you will need to properly assign to run the live test of this project are the following:
+Set the below environment variables to run the tests:

+- `TEST_MODE`: Should have `live` assigned.
-- `AZURE_CLIENT_ID`: The Client ID of your Azure account.
+- `AZURE_CLIENT_ID`: The client ID of an Azure Active Directory application.
-- `AZURE_CLIENT_SECRET`: The secret of your Azure account.
+- `AZURE_CLIENT_SECRET`: The client secret of an Azure Active Directory application.
-- `AZURE_TENANT_ID`: The Tenant ID of your Azure account.
+- `AZURE_TENANT_ID`: The Tenant ID of your organization in Azure Active Directory.
 - `SERVICEBUS_CONNECTION_STRING`: The connection string of your Azure Service Bus account.

+The Azure Service Bus client live tests will create queues, topics and subscriptions in the Service Bus namespace provided by the given environment variables.

 ## Setup for running tests that use AAD based authentication